 Lares Trek 5 Days / 4 Nights

-The Lares Trek 5 Days 4 Nights offers an extraordinary blend of stunning Andean landscapes and immersive cultural experiences.
+The Lares Trek To Machu Picchu 5 Days 4 Nights offers an extraordinary blend of stunning Andean landscapes and immersive cultural experiences.
 This lesser-known route to Machu Picchu leads you through high-altitude valleys, serene glacial lakes, and traditional Quechua villages untouched by time.

 As you hike, you’ll witness the daily lives of local farmers and weavers who still practice age-old traditions—building stone houses like the Incas and creating colorful textiles using ancestral techniques.
 One of the highlights is a full day spent alongside a local community, where you’ll take part in farming, daily tasks, and hands-on weaving demonstrations.